Tourists bathing with elephants

 Top image: Nick Axelrod

-Our new research shows there is a growing awareness among tourists that circus-style shows using elephants and elephant riding cause suffering.
+Our research shows there is a growing awareness among tourists that circus-style shows using elephants and elephant riding cause suffering.

 But instead of driving tourists away from elephant entertainment altogether, it has led to a boom in the popularity of elephant washing venues in the last five years, with the number of ‘washing’ venues in Thailand more than tripling.